 We are now looking for someone who already looked up the definition of social innovation and is keen to experiment it here in Hong Kong.
 Specifically, we want a person who is comfortable with managing small teams to plan and deliver consulting projects in the social and public sectors.
 This person gets to set the tone of how the project team engages with its stakeholders, ranging from youth and elderly to government agencies, as well as organisational partners.
 Most importantly, we need this person to be able to articulate Good Lab’s vision for the project and flex creative muscles to implement it with the aim to design innovative, user-centred, and grounded solutions in response to the needs of communities and people.

-Your Role as Project Manager – Our Project Leader
+Your Role as Senior Project Manager – Our Project Leader

-Candidates with less experience may be considered for a Project Officer position.
+Candidates with less experience may be considered for a Project Manager position.

 We are looking for a Project Manager to manage an exciting array of training programmes.
 The Project Manager (Training) will be working with our Director of Training to design, coordinate and deliver training to a wide spectrum of partners.